 INLYTA (axitinib) by Pfizer is receptor tyrosine kinase inhibitors [moa].
-Approved for renal cell carcinoma.
 First approved in 2012.

-INLYTA (axitinib) is an oral receptor tyrosine kinase inhibitor developed by Pfizer and approved in January 2012 for the treatment of advanced renal cell carcinoma (RCC) after failure of one prior systemic therapy.
-The drug works by inhibiting multiple kinase pathways critical to tumor angiogenesis and cell proliferation.
-INLYTA is positioned as a second-line targeted therapy option in the RCC treatment landscape, competing against both older kinase inhibitors and newer immunotherapy-based combinations.
+INLYTA (axitinib) is an oral receptor tyrosine kinase inhibitor approved in 2012 for the treatment of advanced renal cell carcinoma.
+It works by selectively inhibiting VEGF receptor signaling to block tumor angiogenesis and cell proliferation.
+The drug represents a key option in the kinase inhibitor class for oncology patients.

 Receptor Tyrosine Kinase Inhibitors